kupl/VeriSmart-benchmarks/README.md

 VeriSmart is a safety analyzer for Ethereum smart contracts written in Solidity.
 This repository contains dataset that we used for experiments in our paper.

+This repository has been developed and maintained by [Software Analysis Laboratory](http://prl.korea.ac.kr/~pronto/home/) at Korea University.

 ## Structure of Contents
 * ``benchmarks/cve``: This folder contains 487 Solidity smart contracts reported in CVE.